mavryk-network/LIGO/vendors/Preprocessor/README.md

 #endif
 ```

-where `false` is a predefined symbol acting like a boolean value.
+where `false` is a predefined symbol acting like a Boolean value.
 The
 output is

 ```